fairmath/polycircuit/include/polycircuit/component/README/cifar10_README.md

 ### Parameters

-Parameters that are used to generate crypto context, keys and ciphertext are specified in the config file **config.json** located in the project root.
+Parameters that are used to generate crypto context, keys, and ciphertext are specified in the config file **config.json** located in the project root.
 See the Parameters guide on FHERMA for more info on what can be configured []().